Floorp-Projects/Floorp/gfx/wr/webrender/doc/text-rendering.md

 as two separate fragment shader outputs.
 Those outputs can then be treated as two different sources in the blend equation.

-This method of text blending has not been implemented in WebRender yet.

 ## Subpixel Text Rendering to Transparent Destinations with a Background Color Hint

 ### Motivation